 - Drinking more water (10-12 cups daily)

-- Increase the fiber in your diet through fruits, vegetables, and whole grains
+- Increasing the fiber in your diet through fruits, vegetables, and whole grains

 - Use a stool softener as recommended by your doctor or midwife (1)

 Begin Kick Counts

 Starting at around week 28 or 29, your doctor or midwife might encourage you to track your baby’s movement.
 This is known as fetal kick counting.
 Most babies have several active, wakeful periods in the day.
 Also, you’ll find that there are times when they’re normally asleep.
 Your goal is to record your baby’s movements each day at roughly the same time when he’s normally active.

 One way to record this is the count-to-ten method.
-Find a comfortable position and time how long it takes your baby to move ten times.
+First, find a comfortable position.
+Then time how long it takes your baby to move ten times.
 (Ask your provider for specific instructions.)
 Over time, you’ll develop a good sense of how active your little one is.
 Then, if your baby becomes noticeably less active, you’ll know to reach out to your doctor to assess baby’s well-being (4).